This page is for people who have already filed an annulment case, followed all required steps, and need to finish the case.

 Request for Submission.
 If you want your annulment approved without having a hearing, fill out the Request for Submission.
 This form asks the judge to approve of the Decree without a hearing.
 Only one party needs to complete this (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you were married outside of Nevada.
 If the marriage took place in Nevada, this form is not needed.
 If the marriage took place in another state, one spouse must be a Nevada resident in order to get an annulment in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for annulment and intends to remain here.
+The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for annulment.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.

 Confidential Information Sheet.
 This form discloses both spouses' social security numbers (which is required for everyone filing for annulment) and helps parents with child support enforcement in the future if needed.
 It is a confidential document that is not part of the public record.